Average Customer Review:

 However, wrinkle creams with retinol have some downsides.
 They work by encouraging rapid turnover of surface cells, and that process can cause irritation.
-For most people, that redness and irritation subsides after a few days or weeks and the skin looks noticeably improved, but some people with sensitive skin can't tolerate retinol; they're better off trying a wrinkle cream without retinol, which are covered in our discussion of the best wrinkle creams.
-Another tip we often see for those sensitive to retinol is to start by using a wrinkle cream with it every other day, and then work your way up to every day.
+For most people, that redness and irritation subsides after a few days or weeks and the skin looks noticeably improved, but some people with sensitive skin simply can't tolerate retinol; they're better off trying a wrinkle cream without retinol, which are covered in our discussion of the best wrinkle creams.
+Another tip we often see for those sensitive to retinol is to start by using a wrinkle cream that contains it every other day or every third day, and then work your way up to every day.
 Also, if you use a retinol-based product during the day, be sure to be diligent about wearing sunscreen or a facial moisturizer with sunscreen, which we cover in separate reports, as retinol can degrade in the sun.

-If you think a wrinkle cream with retinol is right for your skin, Neutrogena Healthy Skin Anti-Wrinkle Night Cream (Est. $10 for 1.4 oz.) is a longtime favorite among reviewers because it's affordable and it works.
-The retinol cream contains a notable amount of antioxidants (green tea and two forms of vitamin E), all in a moisturizing base.
-Beauty products expert and PaulasChoice.com site owner Paula Begoun says, "It is definitely one of the better retinol products at the drugstore," due to its high content of quality ingredients at its affordable price point.
+If you think an over-the-counter wrinkle cream with retinol is right for your skin, Neutrogena Healthy Skin Anti-Wrinkle Night Cream (Est. $13 for 1.4 oz.) is a longtime favorite among reviewers because it's affordable and it works.
+This retinol night cream contains a notable amount of antioxidants (green tea and two forms of vitamin E), all in a moisturizing base.
+Beauty products expert and Beautypedia site owner Paula Begoun says, "It is definitely one of the better retinol products at the drugstore," due to its high content of quality ingredients at its affordable price point.

 Neutrogena Healthy Skin Anti-Wrinkle Cream is fragrance- and oil-free.
-Like most wrinkle creams, it doesn't contain sunscreen, and retinol will breakdown when exposed to sun, so it's best used as a night cream unless you layer it under a good facial moisturizer containing sunscreen, which some people do.
-The upside of the lack of fragrance and sunscreen is that it's reported as very well-tolerated by those with sensitive skins, although retinol can be more irritating than creams without that ingredient.
+The upside of the lack of fragrance and sunscreen is that it's reported as very well-tolerated by those with sensitive skin (aside, of course, from those with retinol sensitivities).